ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 -add passeport number and details in mobile app
 - should could save actual state, even if i go back, or save on pending then continue to pay, or save and send link via email to coud retrieve that again
--todo when choose two vehicule should could choose 2 same or different type
+-todo when choose two vehicule should could choose 2 same or different type -todo add latest prices instead of popular routes,maybe in frontend too -todo:precise price for each type of vehicule, velo, car, jetski etc todo:complete with use stripe sdk we already implement this o frontend and backend with test keys todo:add search with voice like frontend

 1. Configure Apple Sign-In
   capability in your Xcode project